Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * Use M552 S2 in config.g to start the wifi module.
 * WPA2 security will be used by default.
 * Look for the wireless network name you specified on your device and connect to it using the password you set.

+### Notes

+* In SBC mode, sending this command makes a persistent change.
+It does not need to be added to dsf-config.g.
+It should NOT be included in config.g.

 ## M591: Configure filament sensing